Rayaxe2/asianLangFileNameTranslator/README.md

 # AsianLangFileNameTranslator
 Translates mp3 file names (within a given directory and it's sub directories) written in Japanese, mandarin, Cantonese, Korean (and a few other languages) text to English.
 It's pretty cave-man ish - It'll properly organise it later.
+I plan to use it to translate the filenames of all the Japanese CD/Radio Drama and music files I have.

 Accomplishments:
 ------